-On the 9th of December 2018, The Doug Engelbart Institute, Vint Cerf and the Computer History Museum will host a Special Symposium to commemorate the 50th Anniversary of Doug Engelbart’s demo.
+On the 9th of December 2018, The Doug Engelbart Institute, Vint Cerf and the Computer History Museum hosted a Special Symposium to commemorate the 50th Anniversary of Doug Engelbart’s demo.

-In order to honour a small part of his legacy, we are building our version of his Journal (which we are calling just ‘jrnl’) which aims to deliver on some of the interactive elements which he invented but which are largely missing from today’s online environments and that is this project.
+In order to honour a small part of his legacy, we are continuing to build our version/inspiration of his Journal (which we are calling just ‘jrnl’) which aims to deliver on some of the interactive elements which he invented but which are largely missing from today’s online environments and that is this project.
+This includes implicit linking and high resolution linking as well as a connection to a new type of ViewSpec; Liquid Space and Glossary.

-This jrnl is being used as the meeting point and information point for the practical demos which will be featured on that day and which will be supported with a private, demo presenters only, half day event on the 8th of December, hosted as a mini ‘Future of Text‘ event in support of the Special Symposium.
+The jrnl is being used as the meeting point and information point for the practical demos which will be featured on that day and which was supported with a private, demo presenters only, half day event on the 8th of December, hosted as a mini ‘Future of Text‘ event in support of the Special Symposium.

 The symposium will primarily be in a panel format, with a wide range of Presenters.
-Demos will be introduced on the stage and will take place in the hallway:
+Demos will be introduced on the stage and will take place in the hallway at The Computer History Museum.

 There will be a series of Demos at the special symposium, which are listed in the Demos Category where they are described and presented in context of the Engelbartian Functionalities they support.
 This jrnl is just one of the demos but we are using it has the hub for connection and presenting information.